zopyx/print-css-rocks/web/content/blog_2016-10-05-integrating-mathjax.rst

 Integrating math formulas using MathJAX
 =======================================

-The support for MathML in CSS Paged Media renderers differs a lot.
-Antennahouse has perhaps the best MathML implementation but it lacks support for rendering formulas in LaTeX notation.
-Vivliostyle ships with build-in MathJAX support while the MathML renderer of PrinceXML and PDFreactor have a poor output quality.
+Support for MathML in CSS Paged Media varies widely.
+Antennahouse has perhaps the best MathML implementation, but lacks support for rendering formulas in LaTeX notation.
+Vivliostyle offers built-in MathJAX support, while the MathML renderers of PrinceXML and PDFreactor have only poor output quality.

-`MathJAX <http://mathjax.org>`_ is a Javascript rendering solution for rendering formulas - both in MathML and LaTeX notation - within a browser in a very good quality.
+`MathJAX <http://mathjax.org>`_ is a Javascript rendering solution for rendering formulas within a browser in both MathML and LaTeX notation - and in very good quality.
-So how to integrate MathJAX into a PDF conversion workflow.
-Unfortunately only PDFreactor and PrinceXML support Javascript but also only for a selected number of Javascript add-ons.
+So, how to integrate MathJAX into a PDF conversion workflow?
+Unfortunately, only PDFreactor and PrinceXML offer support for Javascript - and only for a selected number of Javascript add-ons.

-So here is the blueprint for generating PDF documents with arbitrary CSS Paged Media renderers:
+As such, the blueprint for generating PDF documents with arbitrary CSS Paged Media renderers is as follows:

-- you need to iterate over all formulas of your source document and extract each formula into  a dedicated input HTML file.
-Here is an example document (taken from the MathJAX tests directory, we assume that MathJAX is installed locally).
+- You will need to iterate over all formulas of your source document and extract each formula into  a dedicated input HTML file.
+Below is an example document (taken from the MathJAX tests directory, since we are assuming that MathJAX will be installed locally).

 .. code-block:: html